 Export your products with Shopping ads

-Use Shopping ads to reach new global customers, promote the products you sell and find better qualified leads by putting product images, price, and business name in front of people searching globally on Google.
+Use Shopping ads to reach new global customers, promote the products you sell, and find better qualified leads by putting your product images, details, and business name in front of people searching globally on Google.

-Shopping ads offer you several features to help support global advertising, such as automatic currency conversion in case you can’t provide product prices in a foreign currency, and the ability to submit English feeds in 21 countries.
+Shopping ads offer you several features to help support global advertising, such as automatic currency conversion in case you can’t provide product prices in a foreign currency.
+You can also submit English feeds in any country in which Shopping ads are available.

-This article explains what to do to show Shopping ads in countries different from your home country.
+This article explains how to show Shopping ads in countries different from your home country.

 Before you begin